mharkness1/iris-colour/ReadME.md

 }
 ```

-with the various colour components defined in turn, all colour formats allow for an additional alpha channel, although currently this isn't utilised by the library logic. **Currently only RGB, HSL, HSV, Hex colour modes are supported**.
+with the various colour components defined in turn, all colour formats allow for an additional alpha channel, although currently this isn't utilised by the library logic. **NOTE: currently only RGB, HSL, HSV, Hex colour modes are supported**.
 For example:

 ```typescript
 type RGB = {